 With this recipe I was going for something else.
-I wanted a substantial cookie with a hearty texture and plenty of chew.
+I wanted a substantial peanut butter chocolate chip cookie with a hearty texture and plenty of chew.
 Something a cookie monster could really sink their teeth into.

-How to make thick and chewy peanut butter cookies:
+How to make thick and chewy peanut butter chocolate chip cookies:

-- Since I wanted substantial, thick cookies I reduced the amount of butter so the cookies spread less.
+- Reducing the the amount of butter in the cookies makes them spread less.
 Butter is almost 20% water.
 The drier the dough the less the cookies will spread.

 - Peanut butter also has protein which adds structure to the cookie and absorbs moisture.
 This added protein keeps the cookie from spreading.

-- I use proportionally more brown sugar to white sugar than in the original peanut butter cookie recipe.
+- The recipe has twice as much brown sugar than white sugar.
 The molasses in the brown sugar is hygroscopic (attracts moisture) keeping the cookies from hardening as they cool.
 A softer cookie will be nice and chewy.
+Honey is also hygroscopic.

 - Since this is a low-moisture dough, you don’t need to chill the dough before baking.
 Preheat the oven while you mix the dough and they can go right into the oven.